Cheek Filler In Bournemouth?

 Many of our clients simply want enhanced cheek structure and higher cheekbones.
-With a cheek filler we can form and sculpt your chins to get you the form that you desire.
+With a cheek filler we can form and sculpt your cheeks to get you the form that you desire.

 Are Cheek Fillers Different For Men And Women?

 Yes, one must administer a cheek filler in slightly different areas in women and men.
-The reason for this is that the two genders have different cheek bone structures:
+The reason is that the two genders have different cheek bone structures:

 Men typically have higher and more pronounced cheekbones than women.